espressif/idf-eclipse-plugin/CONTRIBUTING.md

 * Make changes locally on a specific local branch
 * Test with Maven Tycho using `$ mvn clean verify -Djarsigner.skip=true`
 * Submit a Pull Request(PR)
 * It is also recommended that you add or update a Functional Test if you are adding or updating a functionality in plugin.
-More details about adding SWTBot Funtional test can be found in the README.md in test folder in the repo.
+More details about adding SWTBot Functional test can be found in the README.md in test folder in the repo.

 ## Coding Standards and guidelines
 * Code formatter https://github.com/espressif/idf-eclipse-plugin/blob/master/resources/espressif_eclipse_formatter.xml